Non-contact wafer testing

-Non contact wafer testing is a normal step in semiconductor device fabrication, used to detect defects in integrated circuits (IC) before they are assembled during the IC packaging step.
+Non contact wafer testing is an alternative to mechanical probing of ICs during the wafer testing step in semiconductor device fabrication.

 Traditional (contact) wafer testing

 Probing ICs while they are still on the wafer normally requires that contact be made between the automatic test equipment (ATE) and IC.
 This contact is usually made with some form of mechanical probe.
 A set of mechanical probes will often be arranged together on a probe card, which is attached to the wafer prober.
 The wafer is lifted by the wafer prober until metal pads on one or more ICs on the wafer make physical contact with the probes.
 A certain amount of over-travel is required after the first probe makes contact with the wafer, for two reasons: